George Benyola: Early life and education

 He eventually accepted a scholarship offer from Louisiana Tech University, after a successful tryout.
 "I really liked the campus," he said.
 "I liked everything about Tech, so I decided it was the place for me."
 In a week two loss against Southwestern Louisiana, Benyola tied the school record for most field goals in a single game.
 He finished the season breaking the Louisiana Tech record for most single-season field goals with 16, and also tied the school's record for longest field goal with a 52-yarder.

 During his senior year of 1985, Benyola also broke the all-time school record for most consecutive extra points made, and by mid-season was two field goals away from the record of most consecutive successful attempts.
 His coach at Louisiana Tech, A. L. Williams, said his kicking "gives you the chance to win almost any game.
 If we've done one thing wrong with him, we probably haven't used him enough."
-In a game against Lamar, he two field goals, including a record 53-yarder, and was named conference player of the week.
+In a game against Lamar, he kicked two field goals, including a record 53-yarder, and was named conference player of the week.
 In his final career college game, he broke the all-time NCAA Division I-AA record for games with three field goals, despite just playing two seasons at that level.